 Get underway on your new cleaning business with the checklist below.

-Yes, you need a business plan.
-That doesn’t mean a complex, thick brick of paper, because a business plan can be as short as several pages.
+You need a business plan for your cleaning business.
+That doesn’t mean a complex, thick brick of paper, because a business plan can be as short as a few pages.
 Writing a business plan helps you think through your venture’s purpose, market, finances, and operations.

 Create a business plan where you: